EddieHubCommunity/support/.github/ISSUE_TEMPLATE/technical-question.md

 You can also join the discord community [here](https://discord.com/invite/jZQs6Wu)

-Feel free to check out other cool repositories of EddieJoaude Community [here](https://github.com/EddieJaoudeCommunity)
+Feel free to check out other cool repositories of Eddie Jaoude Community [here](https://github.com/EddieJaoudeCommunity)